- February 7, 2022

 Heiken Ashi Strategy For Day Trading

-There are a few ways to use Heiken Ashi candles as a trading strategy and that can include strategies that use technical indicators.
+There are a few ways to use you can use a Heiken Ashi intraday strategy and that can include strategies that use technical indicators.

 To keep things simple, let’s look at a strategy that uses trend direction determined with price action, common chart patterns, and the doji reversal candles of the HA chart.

 Here we have a chart of the one hour EURCAD chart.
 You could go lower with other instruments but I prefer one hour charts if intra-day Forex trading.

 Setting up the context, we can see on the left a strong push to the upside and a range formed with many inside candles.

 Remember, we are looking to the direction of the breakout from any pattern and at this point, a downside break could mean the beginning of a down trend.